Mary Pinchot Meyer: Murder and investigation

-The FBI Crime Report, withheld from the defense during the trial and published by Peter Janney in his book Mary's Mosaic, documented that there was no forensic evidence linking Crump to the victim or murder scene.
-Despite the fact that Pinchot Meyer bled profusely from her head wound, no trace of her blood was found on Crump's person or clothing.
+The FBI crime report, withheld from the defense during the trial and published by Peter Janney in his book Mary's Mosaic, documented that there was no forensic evidence linking Crump to the victim or murder scene.
+Despite the fact that Meyer bled profusely from her head wound, no trace of her blood was found on Crump's person or clothing.

-A very short time after Pinchot Meyer’s brother-in-law Ben Bradlee finished eating lunch, hours before police identified the body, CIA official Wistar Janney placed a phone call to Bradlee.
-According to Bradlee’s account in his memoir A Good Life, moments earlier Janney had heard a radio news report about the murder of a woman at the C&O Canal and she was not identified by name.
+A very short time after Meyer's brother-in-law Ben Bradlee finished eating lunch, hours before police identified the body, CIA official Wistar Janney placed a phone call to Bradlee.
+According to Bradlee's account in his memoir A Good Life, moments earlier Janney had heard a radio news report about the murder of a woman at the C&O Canal.
+The victim was not identified by name.
 Author Peter Janney, son of Wistar, has established that as of approximately 2:00 pm, when District of Columbia police had Ray Crump in custody at the station, they did not know the identity of the murder victim.
-This was because Pinchot Meyer had not carried identification or a purse while walking on the canal towpath.
-She owned a pocketbook that her brother-in-law Bradlee found, several hours after he identified her body at the morgue, in her art studio.
+This was because Meyer had not carried identification or a purse while walking on the canal towpath.
+She owned a pocketbook that her brother-in-law Bradlee, several hours after he identified her body at the morgue, found in her art studio.

-According to Bradlee’s memoir, he did not listen to the radio before Wistar Janney phoned him about the radio news report of the anonymous murder victim.
+According to Bradlee's memoir, he did not listen to the radio before Wistar Janney phoned him about the radio news report of the anonymous murder victim.
 Bradlee was unaware a murder had taken place.
-The description of the woman in the radio news report made Janney think she was Bradlee’s sister-in-law, according to what he told Bradlee on the phone.
-Bradlee immediately left his workplace at the downtown Washington, DC office of Newsweek and went to his home in the Georgetown neighborhood.
-During his trip, he was uncertain as to who had been murdered; he arrived home and noticed the presence of several neighbors including his close friend Harry “Doc” Dalinsky, a pharmacist.
-Dalinsky accompanied a shocked and distraught Bradlee to the District of Columbia morgue where Bradlee identified his sister-in-law’s body.
+The description of the woman in the radio news report made Janney think she was Bradlee's sister-in-law, according to what he told Bradlee on the phone.
+Bradlee immediately left his workplace at the downtown Washington office of Newsweek and went to his home in the Georgetown neighborhood.
+During his trip, he was uncertain as to who had been murdered; he arrived home and noticed the presence of several neighbors, including his close friend Harry "Doc" Dalinsky, a pharmacist.
+Dalinsky accompanied a shocked and distraught Bradlee to the Washington morgue, where Bradlee identified his sister-in-law's body.

-According to Cord Meyer’s account, immediately after Wistar Janney phoned Ben Bradlee about the radio news report, Janney then phoned him, notifying him that a murder had occurred on the C&O Canal towpath and that his ex-wife Pinchot Meyer was indeed the victim.

-Both in Bradlee’s 1995 memoir and in a 2007 interview he did with Peter Janney, he did not voice suspicion about how Peter’s father Wistar had known the identity of the murder victim who had not carried any documentation of her name or home address.
-Peter Janney says that in 2007, Bradlee “had a hard time recollecting certain events.”
+According to Cord Meyer's account, immediately after Wistar Janney phoned Bradlee about the radio news report, Janney then phoned him, notifying him that a murder had occurred on the C&O Canal towpath and that his ex-wife was indeed the victim.
+Both in Bradlee's 1995 memoir and in a 2007 interview he did with Peter Janney, he did not voice suspicion about how Peter's father Wistar had known the identity of the murder victim who had not carried any documentation of her name or home address.
+Peter Janney says that in 2007, Bradlee "had a hard time recollecting certain events."
 Police identified the body after 3:45 pm.
-Wistar Janney had phoned Ben Bradlee “just after lunch” — Bradlee’s words in his memoir.
+Wistar Janney had phoned Bradlee "just after lunch", according to Bradlee in his memoir.